 There are so many great things to do in Boston that are completely free!
 Whether you are visiting Boston for the first time or have lived here your entire life, there are so many wonderful and affordable things to do!

-If you are coming to visit Boston, don’t forget to check out Boston Visitor Guide, Top Things to See in Boston on Vacation and my Discount Attractions page which lists so many discounts to popular Boston attractions!
+If you are coming to visit Boston, don’t forget to check out Boston Visitor Guide, Top Things to See in Boston on Vacation, things to do in Boston this weekend (updated weekly!), and our Discount Attractions page which lists so many discounts to popular Boston attractions!

 Take a Self-Guided Freedom Trail Tour: